Adolescence

 How does the brain react to bullying?

-In the medium and long term, the nervous system remains in a state of hypervigilance and the brain can become more sensitive to threats, even overreacting to non-dangerous stimuli.
+In the medium and long term, the nervous system remains in a state of hypervigilance, and the brain may become more sensitive to threats, sometimes overreacting to non-dangerous stimuli.
 SerotoninSerotonin, also known as 5-hydroxytryptamine (5-HT), is a ne...
-More production (the “feel-good” hormone) may decrease, leading to negative moods.
+More production (the “happinessHappiness represents an emotional state characterized by pos...
+More hormone”) can decrease, leading to negative moods.
 Over time, the hippocampusThe hippocampus is a part of the brain located in the inner ...
-More, involved in memory, may shrink due to chronic stress, neural circuits may develop favoring anxietyAnxiety is an emotional response characterized by feelings o...
+More, involved in memoryMemory is a fundamental cognitive function that consists in ...
+More, may shrink due to chronic stress, neural circuits promoting anxietyAnxiety is an emotional response characterized by feelings o...
 More and depressionDepression is a disorder characterized by persistent sadness...
-More, the immune system may weaken due to prolonged stress, and the ability to regulate emotions may be compromised.
+More can develop, the immune system may weaken due to prolonged stress, and the ability to regulate emotions may be compromised.

 What are the consequences of bullying?